ALaurinne/ALaurinne/README.md

-# Laurinne Oliveira
+## Laurinne Oliveira, but you can call me Lauri

-:computer: Computer Engineering student at UFBA
+💻  Computer Engineering student at UFBA

+🎮  Intern at Afterverse in Mobile Game Development with Unity and C#.

-:green_heart: CEO at InfoJr 2020, a junior company
+💚  CEO of InfoJr at 2020, a junior company, currently Board Member

-:iphone: Intern at GeekBusiness Lab in mobile development with Flutter.
+💙  I interned for 7 months at GeekBusiness Lab in mobile development with Flutter.

-:star: I interned for 2 years in software quality area.
+🕵️‍♀️  I interned for 2 years in Software Quality Area.

-:bird: I’m passionate about challenges!
+🦔  I’m passionate about Challenges, Animals and Indie Music!

-:raising_hand: Some soft skills such as: communication, results orientation and leadership.
+🙋‍♀️  Some soft skills such as: Communication, Results Orientation, Teamwork and Leadership.